 Sika MonoTop®-4012

-Sika MonoTop®-4012 is a 1-part, cementitious, fibre reinforced, low shrinkage repair mortar.
-It contains recycled waste materials and can reduce the carbon footprint application activity calculations.
+Sika MonoTop®-4012 is a 1-part, fibre-reinforced, low-shrinkage, cementitious repair mortar.
+It contains recycled supplementary cementitious materials and can therefore contribute to reducing the carbon footprint of the application.

 - Hand and machine application (wet spray technique)